 When attorneys write their bios for their website, do you ever wonder how they choose to depict themselves?
 What are the important pieces to share with a potential client, so they feel they have an idea of what to expect?
-For us, at Heritage, we believe that it’s a combination of things like the basics of education, and their career experience, but more importantly is about their values and their focus.
+For us, at Heritage, we believe that it’s a combination of things like the basics of education and career experience, but more importantly, it’s about their values and their focus.

 In his thirst for more knowledge, he left for graduate school in Georgia, where he obtained his master’s in psychology.
 Graduate school introduced him to law and psychology which led him to Lewis and Clark Law School in Portland.
 By the time he passed the bar he had already worked as a law clerk, defending families who had lost their children to foster care.

 Glenn employs the values he was taught growing up.
 Things like speak with integrity, back up your word, treat people with respect and always take the high road.
 One of his favorite sayings is that “the best result you can get in family law is to convince the other side it’s not worth the fight… However, if you find yourself in a fair fight, you did not prepare well enough.”
 Ever the white knight, he vigorously exposes and defends against opposing parties who will lie, manipulate or try to take advantage of others.
 If you want to see him get his dander up, try to use a child as a weapon in negotiations.